open-telemetry/community/community-membership.md

 ## Approver

-Code approvers are able to both review and approve code contributions.
-As well as help maintainers triage issues and do project management.
+Code approvers are able to both review and approve code contributions, as well as help maintainers triage issues and do project management.

 While code review is focused on code quality and correctness, approval is